-First, Drag and drop the Execute T-SQL Statement Task in SSIS toolbox to Control Flow Region
+First, Drag and drop the Execute T-SQL Statement Task in the toolbox to Control Flow Region.

 - Connection: Please specify the Server instance name and credentials to log into the Database.

-- Execution Time Out: Here, you can limit the execution time of a the query.
+- Execution Time Out: Here, you can limit the execution time of a query.
 If the query exceeds this time, then the task fails.

 - Write the Transact query statement you want to execute.

 The following are the Connection Properties of the SSIS Execute T-SQL Statement Task

 Connection Name: Please provide a unique name for this connection.
-In this example, We changed it as the Example
+In this example, We changed it as an Example.

 Select or enter Server Name: By clicking the … button you select, or if you know your server name, then type it in the text box.

 Enter information to log on to the server: Specify how to connect with the SQL Server.

-- Use Windows integrated security: If you select this option, it will use Windows Authentication to connect the Microsoft SQL Server.
+- Use Windows integrated security: If you select this option, it will use Windows Authentication to connect to the Microsoft SQL Server.